WhereJuly/65-env-schema-cli/readme.md

 ### Exceptions Handling

-The service may throw `EnvSchemaCLIException`.
+The service throws `EnvSchemaCLIException`.
 The exception includes the original error message where appropriate.
 The env fields errors are accumulated in the `EnvSchemaCLIException.errors` property typed `EnvSchemaCLIErrorVO[]`

+The service throws the [`EnvSchemaCLIException`](src/exceptions/EnvSchemaCLI.exception.ts).
+The exception includes the original error message where appropriate.
+The env fields errors, if any, are accumulated in the `EnvSchemaCLIException.errors` property typed [`EnvSchemaCLIErrorVO[]`](src/exceptions/EnvSchemaCLIError.valueobject.ts).

 ## Maintenance